-5.2 Children requiring mental health support
+5.2 Children Requiring Mental Health Support

-- St Mark's CEP School has an important role to play in supporting the mental health and wellbeing of our pupils.
-Mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation. - Where there are concerns regarding possible mental health problems for pupils, staff should: - Bring this to the attention of the SLT. - Age/ability appropriate education will be provided to our pupils to help promote positive health, wellbeing, and resilience.
+- Mersham Primary School has an important role to play in supporting the mental health and wellbeing of our pupils.
+Mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation. - Where there are concerns regarding possible mental health problems for pupils, staff should discuss with the DSL or their deputy: - Age appropriate education will be provided to our pupils to help promote positive health, wellbeing, and resilience.

-5.3 Children Missing from Education (CME)
+5.3 Children Missing from Education

-- Children missing from education, particularly persistently, can act as a vital warning sign to a range of safeguarding issues including neglect, sexual abuse, and child sexual and criminal exploitation particularly county lines.
-A robust response to children missing from education will support the identification of such abuse and may help prevent the risk of children going missing in the future. - Where possible, the school will hold more than one emergency contact number for each pupil so we have additional options to make contact with a responsible adult if a child missing education is also identified as being a welfare and/or safeguarding concern. - Where the School have concerns that a child is missing from education, we will respond in line with our statutory duties (DfE: Children missing education) and local policies.
+Children missing from education, particularly persistently, can act as a vital warning sign to a range of safeguarding issues including neglect, sexual abuse, and child sexual and criminal exploitation - particularly county lines.
+A robust response to children missing from education will support the identification of such abuse and may help prevent the risk of children going missing in the future.

+- Where possible, the school will hold more than one emergency contact number for each pupil so we have additional options to make contact with a responsible adult if a child missing education is also identified as being a welfare and/or safeguarding concern. - Where the school have concerns that a child is missing from education, we will respond in line with our statutory duties and local policies.
 Local support is available via the PRU, Inclusion and Attendance Service (PIAS).

-5.4 Elective Home Education (EHE)
+5.4 Elective Home Education

-Where a parent/carer expresses their intention to remove a child from school with a view to educating at home, we will respond in line with national Elective Home Education guidance and local Kent guidance.
-We will work together with parents/carers and other key professionals and organisations to ensure decisions are made in the best interest of the child.
+Where a parent/carer expresses their intention to remove a child from school with a view to educating at home, we will respond in line with national Elective Home Education guidance and local Kent guidance and will work together with parents/carers and other key professionals and organisations to ensure decisions are made in the best interest of the child.

-5.5 Children who need a social worker (child in need and child protection plans)
+5.5 Children who need a Social Worker (child in need and child protection plans)

-- The DSL will hold details of social workers working with children in the school so that decisions can be made in the best interests of the child's safety, welfare, and educational outcomes. - Where children have a social worker, this will inform School decisions about their safety and promoting their welfare, for example, responding to unauthorised absence and provision of pastoral and/or academic support.
+- The DSL will hold details of social workers working with children in the school so that decisions can be made in the best interests of the child's safety, welfare, and educational outcomes. - Where children have a social worker, this will inform school decisions about their safety and promoting their welfare, for example, responding to unauthorised absence and provision of pastoral and/or academic support.

-5.6 Looked after children, previously looked after children and care Leavers
+5.6 Looked after children, previously looked after children and care leavers